OfficeDev/Microsoft-Teams-Samples/samples/bot-receive-channel-messages-withRSC/nodejs/Readme.md

+---

+page_type: sample

+description: Demonstrating on how a bot can receive all channel messages with RSC without @mention.

+products:
+- office-teams
+- office
+- office-365

+language(s):
+- nodejs

+extensions:

+contentType: samples

+createdDate: 16-11-2021 01:42:53

+---
-﻿Using this Node JS sample, a bot can receive all channel messages with RSC without @mention.
+Using this Node JS sample, a bot can receive all channel messages with RSC without @mention.
 For reference please check [Receive Channel messages with RSC](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/how-to/conversations/channel-messages-with-rsc)

 This feature shown in this sample is currently available in Public Developer Preview only.